Arendal (town)

 Arendal (/no-NO-03/) is a city in Agder county, Norway.
-The city is the administrative centre of the municipality of Arendal and the seat of the County Governor of Agder.
-The city also includes a small area in the neighbouring municipality of Grimstad as well.
+The city is the administrative centre of Arendal Municipality and the seat of the County Governor of Agder.
+The city also includes a small area in the neighbouring Grimstad Municipality as well.
 In Norway, Arendal is considered a by which can be translated as either a "town" or "city" in English.

-The 27.14 km2 city has a population (2019) of 37,815 and a population density of 1393 PD/km2.
-The city does cross municipal boundaries due to its growth over the years.
-In 2019, 0.09 km2 of the city with 112 residents were located in neighbouring Grimstad municipality.
+The 32.07 km2 city has a population (2025) of and a population density of 1422 PD/km2.
+The urban area of the city does cross municipal boundaries due to its growth and conurbation over the years.
+In 2025, 4.41 km2 of the city with residents were located in neighbouring Grimstad Municipality.
 This area was mostly north of the Fevik area in Grimstad, south of the city centre.

 The offices of UNEP/GRID-Arendal are located in the town of Arendal.
 There are several churches in the city of Arendal including Trinity Church, Bjorbekk Church, Barbu Church and Stokken Church.